Description of the problem

 - to use modules with mutually compatible electrical interfaces and physical connectors.

 While we recommend using key connectors whenever possible, we also try to take into account the realities of the electronic components market and meet the needs of consumers.
 That’s why we’ve given the I2CHUB_V1 splitter the ability to act as a type connector converter from JST to Dupont and vice versa.

 We consider this a very useful feature, because thanks to the ability of freely reversing JST – Dupont interface cables from one side to the other, the user can connect almost any existing I2C interface modules to the hub.
-The user can also freely use his own Dupont – Dupont cables.
+Also, the user is free to use their own Dupont – Dupont pin cables.

 Schemes of modular connection to the interface splitter

 The most common scheme is when all modules are connected to the divider by I2C interfaces.
 Let’s call her “Star”.

 Fig. “The Star” module connection example

 The next topology is a cascade of two or more “Stars”.
 Let’s call it “Cascading”.